 - Step 6: Prepare for your studies at Leiden University

 The research specialisations are considered to be default specialisations.
 Hence, students will only be admitted to the master on a research specialisation.
 Students following the research specialisations continue their research training in the second year.
 Students opting for a non-research specialisation will be admitted after the successful completion of their first year of the master programme.

-BFW students who want to start the master BPS in the academic year 2021-2022 in September, please enroll in studielink and fill out this RP1 registration form before June 15, 2021.
-Based on the information you provide, the education office of the master BPS will match you with a suitable RP1 spot.
+BFW students who want to start the master BPS in the academic year 2023-2024 in September 2023, please enroll in studielink and fill out this RP1 registration form between April 1 and June 14, 2023.
+Based on the information you provide, the education office of the master BPS will match you with a suitable RP1 spot before July 1.
 This is also applicable to students who have completed the bachelor in past years.

 All other students: Enrol in Studielink for one of the research specialisations.
 In case you are admissible, the admission committee of the master programme will match you with a suitable Research Project.
 A day later you will receive log-in details for Leiden University’s application system (uSis), where you can complete your application.